-(Caption - See Form 1; name as defendants the property and at least one owner.)

-- 1. (Statement of Jurisdiction See Form 7.) - 2.
-This is an action to take property under the power of eminent domain and to determine just compensation to be paid to the owners and parties in interest. - The authority for the taking is . - 4.
-The property is to be used for - 5.
-The property to be taken is (describe in enough detail for identification or attach the description and state "is described in Exhibit A, attached.") - 6.
-The interest to be acquired is . - 7.
-The persons known to the plaintiff to have or claim an interest in the property are: .
-(For each person include the interest claimed.) - 8.
-There may be other persons who have or claim an interest in the property and whose names could not be found after a reasonably diligent search.
+(Captio on - See Form 1; name as defendants the property and at least one owner.)
+1. (State ement of Jurisdiction - See Form 7.)
+2. is an action to take property under the power of eminent domain and to determine just ensation to be paid to the owners and parties in interest.
+3. The a authority for the taking is 4.
+The p property is to be used for 5.
+The property to be taken is (describe in enough detail for identification - or attach ti description and state "is described in Exhibit A, attached.")
+6. The interest to be acquired is 7.
+The persons known to the plaintiff to have or claim an interest in the property are (For each person include the interest claimed.)
+8. There may be other persons who have or claim an interest in the property and whose name could not be found after a reasonably diligent search.
 They are made parties under the designation "Unknown Owners."

-Therefore, the plaintiff demands judgment:

-- (a) condemning the property; - (b) determining and awarding just compensation; and - (c) granting any other lawful and proper relief.
+Ther efore, the plaintiff demands judgment: (a) condemning the property; (b) determining and awarding just compensation; and (c) granting any other lawful and proper relief.
+(Date and sign - See Form 2.)